-James Madison was born on March 16, 1751 in King George County, Virginia.
+James Madison was born on March 16, 1751, in King George County, Virginia.
 He graduated from Princeton University at the age of 20 in 1771.
-He served in the Virginia Constitutional Convention in 1776, and in 1780, as a delegate to the Second Continental Congress.
+He served in the Virginia Constitutional Convention in 1776.
+In 1780, Madison served as a delegate to the Second Continental Congress.
 Madison served as the chief recorder at the Constitutional Convention in 1787.
 He is generally regarded as the “Father of the Constitution”.
-Later that year, Madison teamed with Alexander Hamilton (and to a small extent John Jay) to write the Federalist Papers, a series of persuasive essays designed to convince the states to ratify the Constitution.
-Under the collective name “Publius”, Madison and Hamilton wrote one of the most important documents in the history of the United States.
+Later in 1787, Madison teamed with Alexander Hamilton (and to a small extent John Jay) to write the Federalist Papers, a series of persuasive essays designed to convince the states to ratify the Constitution.
+Written under the pen name “Publius,” the Federalist Papers is considered one of the most important documents in American history.

 In 1789, Madison was elected to the House of Representatives, where he helped draft The Bill of Rights and fought against passage of the Alien and Sedition Acts.
 Madison married Dolley Payne Todd in 1794.
 He helped found the Democratic Party and was chosen as Thomas Jefferson’s Secretary of State in 1801.